KiiChain/kiijs-sdk/packages/proto/README.md

 ### Codegen

-Look inside of `scripts/codegen.ts` and configure the settings for bundling your SDK and contracts into `kiijs-sdk`:
+Look inside of `scripts/codegen.ts` and configure the settings for bundling your SDK and contracts into `kiijs-proto`:

 ```
 yarn codegen